cfljam/cfljam.github.io/_posts/2014-10-2-MAPNET2014_iPy_selection_workshop.md

     vagrant ssh

-and do what you like as
+and do what you like inside the VM as

 - User *vagrant*
 - password *vagrant*

+Restart the VM from the host machine shell

+	vagrant reload

+or stop by

+	vagrant halt

 My  intention is to keep updating this Vagrant definition, so in future you can just generate and updated install by repeating the above process, or just pulling updated from GitHub. ie. from the command line inside the repository type